MichaelOdumosu57/Process_handler_Project/README.md

                   text: the message you want to provide when the listener is going to be executed <string>
                   log: where to actually provide the values, default = none values, log, warn,error,none

+              params:
+                  args for the listnener

+              execute:
+                  the actual listener
+                  the parameters you have provided for the listeners are in arguments[2][1], everything else is a by product or creating the listnener

+              sync:whether the listnener is done through setInterval, process.nextTick or by sync default sync

+              append_type: how to append the listeners, default once, because the dangerous nature of working with process

+NOTE: when working with process terminating events such as uncaughtException or a SIGNAL  make sure you take care of what the API
+      uses as well as OS related process handling this is important altough considered Event_Control does not guarantee proper cleanup

+to see it in practice

+const node_mode_threads_files = {
+                        "template.js":[
+                            ['test',      'add_listener'         ],
+                          ],
+                        "process_Event_Control.js":[
+                            ['test',      'use_setInterval_unstable'   ],
+                            ['test',      'prevent'                    ]
+                          ]
+                    }